 But, now, Asmi smiles proudly.
 By taking out a WaterCredit loan, she was ...
 More »

-In Bangladesh 74.8 million people lack access to improved sanitation and almost 28 million lack access to safe water.
-We are pleased to share this photo from a high school in Gazipur where Water.org is working with partner organization Village Education Resource Center (VERC), to bring water to schools, like this high school in Gazipur.
+In Bangladesh 74.8 million people lack access to improved sanitation and almost 28 million people lack access to safe water.
+Water.org is proud to work with our partner, Village Education Resource Center (VERC), to bring water to schools, like this high school in Gazipur.

 Together we are conducting a ...
 More »